medic/cht-docs/content/en/apps/guides/performance/replication.md

 }
 ```

+{{% see-also page="apps/reference/app-settings/replication_depth" title="Replication Depth" %}}

 ##### Contact Depth

 Contact depth is calculated relative to the user's home place, having the user's facility at depth = 0.
-Places and contacts that are parented by the facility are on depth = 1, and so on.
+Places and contacts that are direct children the facility are on depth = 1, and so on.

 For example, considering the following contact hierarchy:
 ```